adap/flower/baselines/fedpft/README.md

 **Datasets:** CIFAR-100 and Caltech101 from HuggingFace

-**Hardware Setup:** These experiments were run on a desktop machine with 8 CPU threads and Nvidia 4070 with 8 gigs of memory.
+**Hardware Setup:** These experiments were run on a desktop machine with 8 CPU threads and Nvidia 4070 with 8GB of VRAM.

 **Contributors:** Mahdi Beitollahi (mahdi.beitollahi@queensu.ca).